 Land 400 Phase 3 – Land combat vehicle system.

 Land 125 Phase 4 – Integrated soldier system.

 PRP has an extensive quality management plan to ensure our production processes are efficient, and the products we produce conform to specification.

-The purpose of our quality management plan (QMP) is to establish, implement, maintain, and improve PRP’s core processes by using guidelines set out within ISO 9001:2015.
-The system utilises the concepts of plan-do-check-act (PDCA), and establishes measurable objectives for key processes.
-These processes make up the fundamental scope of the quality management system and is driven from senior leadership and our quality management team.
+The purpose of our quality management system (QMS) is to establish, implement, maintain, and improve PRP’s core processes by using guidelines set out within ISO 9001:2015.
 The total objective is to produce high quality products and services, free of defects, and to deliver an experience to our customers that exceeds expectations.

 PRP has worked with many prime and tier 1 customers in producing products conforming to ISO 9001:2015 and AS9102 (Aerospace FAI).